 Another sad example is provided by Xeromys myoides, an inhabitant of coastal swamps and mangroves.
 It is known as the false water rat, a name which could barely be improved upon if the aim is to demean.
 The animal could well be called yirrkoo, from the Kunwinjku/Mayali language.

 And consider the graceful Pseudomys australis, an animal of the outback Channel Country in Queensland and South Australia.
-The is of conservation concern, but public attention is hardly likely when the animal is called a plains rat.
+The species is of conservation concern, but public attention is hardly likely when the animal is called a plains rat.
 It deserves better—perhaps the lovely name palyoora, from the Wangkangurru language.

 Provided by The Conversation